FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 setting up tmpfiles
 ```

 Can it be working already?
-Let's check in the browser, it can not be that simple!
+Let's check in the browser.

 {{< figure src="/images/page_working.png" class="img-sm">}}